Fetus

-A fetus or foetus (/ˈfiːtəs/; : fetuses, foetuses, rarely feti or foeti) is the unborn offspring of a viviparous animal that develops from an embryo.
+A fetus or foetus (/ˈfiːtəs/; : fetuses or foetuses) is the unborn offspring of a viviparous animal that develops from an embryo.
 Following the embryonic stage, the fetal stage of development takes place.
 Prenatal development is a continuum, with no clear defining feature distinguishing an embryo from a fetus.
 However, in general a fetus is characterized by the presence of all the major body organs, though they will not yet be fully developed and functional, and some may not yet be situated in their final anatomical location.

 In human prenatal development, fetal development begins from the ninth week after fertilization (which is the eleventh week of gestational age) and continues until the birth of a newborn.

 Etymology

 The word fetus (plural fetuses or rarely, the solecism feti) comes from Latin fētus 'offspring, bringing forth, hatching of young'.
 The Latin plural fetūs is not used in English; occasionally the plural feti is used in English by analogy with second-declension Latin nouns.

 The predominant British, Irish, and Commonwealth spelling is foetus, except in medical usage, where fetus is preferred.
 The -oe- spelling is first attested in 1594 and arose in Late Latin by analogy with classical Latin words like amoenus.